Rapid Prototyping Services & Rapid Manufacturing

 Lead time

-injection molding needs to use a steel tooling which needs a long time to manufacture. usually from 8 weeks to 16 weeks for high-volume production. even if rapid tooling with soft steel for low-volume injection molding, still needs around 4 weeks.
+injection molding needs to use a steel tooling which needs a long time to manufacture. usually from 8 weeks to 16 weeks for high-volume production. even if rapid tooling with soft steel for Prototype injection molding, still needs around 4 weeks.
 CNC machining can start with a simple setup, and only takes several days to finish the part.
 So, in the case of large-volume production, the injection molding process will be the right choice, but in the case of low-volume production, CNC machining will be the right choice.

 Cost